-Be A HERO partners with Iris Ministries by providing sponsorship for their orphans through our Child Sponsorship Program, and raising funds for development and expansion of their orphanages and vocational training programs.
+Be A HERO partners with Iris Ministries by raising funds for development and expansion of their orphanages and vocational training programs.

 Rolland and Heidi Baker, founders of Iris Ministries, are known throughout Mozambique for their dedication to the alleviation of poverty and suffering and, in particular, for their commitment to providing hope and a future for thousands of orphaned and at-risk children in Mozambique and other nations of Southern Africa.
 They have achieved the respect of the local communities and their leaders by accomplishing significant strategies to combat the causes of the prevailing orphan crisis.

 About 700 of the 3,000 homeless children currently being cared for by Iris are in larger children’s centers.
 The rest are in local villages and communities, where they receive foster-care from local community leaders within the Iris network.
 These leaders are often pastors of village churches (of which Iris has over 3,000 in Mozambique and over 6,000 in the region); and they often have as many as 10 orphans each under their care.
 Iris Ministries is currently providing training, resources, and funding to enable these village leaders to undertake this vital community responsibility; but the logistical challenge of doing so (especially during the rainy season) is quite daunting.
 While Iris is committed to expanding this model of faith-based community orphan care to Africa’s growing number of orphans, the strategic vision for the future gives priority to implementing a model for decentralized economic sustainability in order to achieve long-term stability.